-If you don't yet have a login to OakCrime.org, send a request to firstname.lastname@example.org.
+If you have any questions about OakCrime.org, send a message to email@example.com.
 Please include which beat / NCPC you live in (cf. OPD District & Beat Locator), and a description of your intended use of the facility, so we can plan accordingly.

 With a valid login, you will see the home splash page shown below:

 There are currently four starting points for analysis of OPD incident data:

 The central map shows a heatmap of crime across all of Oakland during the last 90 days.
 You should (depending on your web browser client's capabilities) be able to shift and zoom in and out on this map to capture a region as you wish.

 :The figure above shows the date sliders at the top have been slid to select a narrower date range.
 Similarly, some of the crime category buttons along the left side have been selected.
 After zooming in and setting date and crime categories, hit the blue Update selection button and a new map will be repopulated according to these constraints.
 The result is shown in the figure below.

 :If you zoom in close enough, the heatmap dissolves into a set of individual points that each correspond to specific incidents.
 Major crimes (homicide, rape, robbery, assault or weapons charges) are plotted with red pins, all other crimes use green pins.
 Yellow dots correspond to incidents described only in Patrol logs, but not in the standard incident reporting.
 Clicking any incident marker pops up its details (incident number, date and time, and crime category).
 The highlighted blue incident number is a hot link that goes to an incident-specific report page.